A Course in Advanced Grammar and Editing

 - the three ways to set up a bulleted list, including an exercise in reworking a ‘hanging list’

-- an exercise in copy editing an excerpt to correct the grammar and make the editorial style consistent
+- an exercise in copy editing an article to correct the grammar, convert American spelling and punctuation to British–Australian and make the editorial style consistent

-- the importance of editorial stylesheets, including establishing your own generic or customised stylesheet.
+- the importance of editorial stylesheets, including establishing your own generic stylesheet.

 Intended audience